Last Updated on December 14, 2022 by Sultana Parvin

-Beat: To mix an egg or other food mixture rapidly for making foamy or smooth and light mixture by blocking air into the mixture.
+Beat: To mix an egg or other food mixture rapidly for making a foamy or smooth and light mixture by blocking air into the mixture.

 Degrease: To extract fat from the top surface of soup, stews, or stock.
 Normally the boiled liquid fatty food is cooled in a refrigerator to allow forming fat at the top.
 So that the layer of fat can be removed easily.

-Puree: Mashed foods either through boiling or using a hand, or by rubbing through a sieve or food mill, or by whirling in a blender, or food processor.
+Puree: Mashed foods either through boiling or using a hand, by rubbing through a sieve or food mill, or by whirling in a blender, or food processor.

 Skim: To remove fat or other impurities from the surface while cooking with a view to producing a clear and clean liquid form of the food.

-Steep: To boil a food item in fully boiled water with a view to change color, flavor, or other qualities.
+Steep: To boil a food item in fully boiled water with a view to change the color, flavor, or other qualities.

 Sterilize: To destroy micro-organisms of any item by flushing in boiled water, or dry heating, or putting in the steam.